openlegend/core-rules/core/SRD.md

 -   **Death** - Necromancers, undead, and murderers all radiate an aura of death.
 For undead, the aura is constant, since the power of death and magic is what animates them.

 -   **Magic** - Magical auras surround objects or places imbued with magical effects.
-Supernatural creatures who are innately magical, such as a nymph, constantly radiate magic.
+Extraordinary creatures who are innately magical, such as a nymph, constantly radiate magic.
 Natural creatures who wield magic, such as a human wizard, give off an aura only following use of their power.

 **Special:** Unlike other boons, this boon can not target another character.
 Only the character invoking the boon can see the auras.